Sapan-Ravidas/personal-diary/README.md

     - LockScreen, FingerPrint, Email Authentication
     - Want to apply sliver animation in History Page
     - Add facebook and twitter for signin option.

+  - the above are alredy implemented in non-provider branch.
+Same is need to be implement in main branch.

 &nbsp;